Chase a Crooked Shadow: Plot

-In her family's Spanish villa, Kimberly Prescott, a young South African heiress of a diamond company, is grieving after her father's recent suicide, when she is taken aback by the arrival of a man claiming to be her brother Ward, believed to have died in a car accident a few months ago.
-Kimberly calls the police but the man has a driving licence, passport and letter from the bank in the name of Ward Prescott.
-Even two photos from upstairs look like the man now in her house.
-The local police chief, Vargas, leaves, believing Kim to be unstable.
+In her family's Spanish villa, Kimberly Prescott, a young South African heiress of a diamond company, is grieving her father's recent suicide.
+She is taken aback by the arrival of a man claiming to be her brother, Ward, believed to have died in a car accident a year earlier.
+Kimberly suspects the man may be after her inheritance.
+She calls the local authorities, and police chief Vargas arrives, but the man has a driving licence, passport and letter of credit from a prestigious bank, all in the name of Ward Prescott.
+Even two of Kimberly's personal photos of Ward look like the man she claims is an impostor.
+Vargas leaves, believing Kim to be unstable.

-The next day Kim is woken by an unknown woman who says she is Mrs Whitman, a friend of Ward's.
-Kim's maid has been given time off.
-A butler has also been installed in the house.
-Kim attempts to contact Uncle Chan who knows both her and the real Ward, but when Chan finally shows up he greets the imposter as if he were the real Ward.
-Kim suspects the imposter may be after her inheritance and later in the plot, he and Mrs Whitman try to get Kim to sign a will.
-However, there is also a conversation whereby "Ward" says he suspects Kim of having stolen diamonds from their late father's company's vault.
+The next day Kim is awoken by a strange woman who says she is Mrs Whitman, a friend of Ward's.
+Kim's maid has been sent away, and Ward's butler installed in her place.
+Kim attempts to contact Uncle Chan who has long known both her and her brother, but when Chan arrives he greets the man familiarly.

+Ward later confronts Kim, accusing her of having stolen a million pound diamond cache from their late father's company's vault after the venture had been taken over by another company.
 He has a record of flights she took that leave a gap in her itinerary.
-Eventually Kim admits she took the diamonds to Tangiers.
-"Ward" and Mrs Whitman then get her to sign an introduction for "Ward" as her agent to the bank in Tangiers.
+Eventually Kim admits she took the diamonds to Tangiers and deposited them there.
+Ward and Mrs Whitman then get her to sign an introduction for Ward as her agent to the bank in Tangiers.